Yatsyga/opti-form/README.md

     middleName?: string;
 }
 ```
-To create and use form with that type you would need to call useImmutableForm:
+To create and use form with that type you would need to call useOptiForm:
 ```
-const result = useImmutableForm<IFormValue>({
+const result = useOptiForm<IFormValue>({
     getFieldsData: () => ({
         name: createBasic({ noValueError: { message: 'Value is required' } }),
         surname: createBasic({}),